coreinfrastructure/best-practices-badge/doc/api.md

 software relatively small & focused.

 You can download the project data in JSON and CSV format using typical Rails REST conventions.
-Just add ".json" or ".csv" to the URL (or include an Accept statement with the MIME type, such as "Accept: application/json", in the HTTP header).
+Just add ".json" or ".csv" to the URL.
 You can even do this on a search if we already support the search (e.g., by name).
 Similarly, you can download user data in JSON format using ".json" at the end of the URL.